abearly/ScientiaMobileAngular/Exercise1/readme.md

   For example, use `<% vm.variableName %>` instead of `{{ vm.variableName }}`

+##### AngularJS Notes
+* The final product should match the sample, and all AngularJS code should use the [John Papa style guide](https://github.com/johnpapa/angular-styleguide/blob/master/a1/README.md).
 * Any time a change is made to one of the AngularJS files, you will need to run `gulp` to view the change.
 This can be prevented by running `gulp watch` prior to starting.